Mask mandate passes unanimously in Martin County

 During an 11-hour meeting last Thursday, a proposed ordinance failed that would have required everyone to wear facial coverings in all public places.

-Commissioner Ed Ciampi said the order failed Thursday because violators could have faced a misdemeanor.
+Commissioner Ed Ciampi said a previous order failed Thursday because violators could have faced a misdemeanor.

-Masks are currently required for all workers in Martin County but not the public.
+Masks were already required for all workers in Martin County under a previous order.

 As of Tuesday, Martin County has had 2,461 confirmed cases of the coronavirus with 31 deaths.